howtographql/howtographql/content/backend/typescript-apollo/6-authentication.md

 </Instruction>

-You should be sufficiently familiar by now with the `nexus` syntax to understand what's going on here.
+You should be sufficiently familiar by now with the  Nexus syntax to understand what's going on here.
 Now it's time to implement the `signup` mutation.

 <Instruction>

-Add the `signup` mutation and resolver in `Auth.ts` using `extendType` from `nexus`.
+Add the `signup` mutation and resolver in `Auth.ts` using `extendType` from  Nexus.

 ```typescript{1-40}(path="../hackernews-typescript/src/graphql/Auth.ts")